sydist/sydist/README.md

 * Music Production.
 * Stories and Fiction.

-I use HTML, CSS, SASS, Javascript, Typescript, Node.js, Express, MongoDB, Mongoose, and more...
+I use HTML, CSS, SASS, Javascript, Typescript, Node.js, Express, MongoDB, Mongoose, GameMaker Studio 2, and more...

 `Learning more every day...`